National Register of Historic Places in Humboldt County

 The Eureka Carnegie Free Library is significant for its role as the city's public library, built by one of California's earliest Carnegie Library grants.

-The building now houses the Morris Graves Museum of Art.
+When we photographed the Carnegie Free Library building in 2007, it housed the Morris Graves Museum of Art.

 Some Carnegie Free Libraries in California

 Some Other Carnegie Free Libraries in the West